-Objective C-PS-4.2: Minimize the risks for existing development, human health, and safety and property damage from projected future sea level rise and other coastal hazards to an acceptable level.
+Objective C-PS-4.2: Minimize the risks for existing development of human injury and property damage from projected future sea level rise and other coastal hazards to an acceptable level.

-Objective C-PS-4.3: Assess what existing development, public facilities, infrastructure, and other coastal resources are vulnerable to projected future sea level rise and other coastal hazards.
+Objective C-PS-4.3: Assess what existing development and public facilities and infrastructure are vulnerable to projected future sea level rise and other coastal hazards.

-Objective C-PS-4.4: Assess the risks to and potential impacts on existing development, public facilities, infrastructure, and other coastal resources from projected future sea level rise, inundation from seasonal storm events, and other coastal hazards.
+Objective C-PS-4.4: Assess the risks to and potential impacts on existing development and public facilities and infrastructure from projected future sea level rise, inundation from seasonal storm events, and other coastal hazards.